 My favorite way to prepare Roasted Spaghetti Squash- sautéd with mushrooms, garlic and sage, dusted with parmesan and pine nuts.
 Delicious!| www.feastingathome.com

-Roasted Spaghetti Squash with Mushrooms, garlic and sage- a flavorful low-carb, gluten-free meal that feels like a comforting pasta dish, perfect for fall!
-Keep it vegan or add grated Romano cheese!
-With a Video!
+This delicious spaghetti squash recipe is made with a baked spaghetti squash, savory mushrooms, garlic, and sage-a flavorful, healthy vegetarian dinner!
+It’s a low-carb, gluten-free meal that feels like a comforting pasta dish, perfect for fall.
+Keep it vegan or add pecorino cheese.

 Clouds come floating into my life, no longer to carry rain or usher storm, but to add color to my sunset sky. - Rabindranath Tagore